 For further assistance in building a website check out my digital services.

-When it’s done good it goes viral and time to cash in, but when it goes bad a huge investment in repairing your brand.
+When it’s done well it goes viral and time to cash in, but when it goes bad a huge investment in repairing your brand.
 What is Newsjacking I hear you say?
 It is “the practice of capitalizing on the popularity of a news story to amplify your sales and marketing success.
 The term was popularized due to David Meerman Scott’s book Newsjacking: How to Inject Your Ideas into a Breaking News Story and Generate Tons of Media Coverage”

 Golden Rules of Newsjacking